slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
+> *"Everybody wants spirituality.
+Nobody wants the truth."
+-- Naval Ravikant*
+> *"I don't want to be in environments or people where I have to watch what I say."
+-- Naval Ravikant*
+> *"Escape competition through authenticity."
+-- Naval Ravikant*
+> *"To be honest speak without identity."
+-- Naval Ravikant*
+> *"You're no under no obligation to be the same person you were 5 minutes ago."
+-- Alan Watts*
+> *"What do you really despise?
+By this you are truly known."
+-- Frank Herbert
+> *"Inside every cynical person, there is a disappointed idealist."
+-- George Carlin*

-- If you tell teh truth you don't need to reharse anything
+- If you tell teh truth you don't need to reharse anything.
+I'm bad in following a script.
-- Core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
-- Personal branding will kill you.
-Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
-Countries rewrite their histories, from the textbook up, to support how they see themselves now.
+- Honesty is an antidote to impostor syndrome.
-- Your identity is this made up thing that you’re emotionally attached to.
+- CHANGE YOUR ACTIONS, NOT YOURSELF.
+Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.
-- CHANGE YOUR ACTIONS, NOT YOURSELF
+- You must play by your rules, funnel your weird stuff to give you some advantage.
 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
+- Core values: honesty everywhere.
+I dont want to be in place where I can't be honest.
+I want to make relationships with a long term prospect.
+Flat hierarchy.
+I don't want to be around hierarchical systems, I want to treat everybody as a peer.
+I don't want to be around angry people.
+- I approve of me.
+I am my word.
+I keep my word / I take nothing she says seriously, helps me relax.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
-- You must play by your rules, funnel your weird stuff to give you some advantage.
-- I'm bad in following a script.
-- I approve of me.
-I am my word.
-I keep my word / I take nothing she says seriously, helps me relax.
-- Honesty is an antidote to impostor syndrome.
 - You are shaped by how you see others seeing you

-> *"Everybody wants spirituality. nobody wants the truth."
--- Naval Ravikant*
-> *"I don't wnat to be in environments or people where i have to watch what i say."
--- Naval Ravikant*
-> *"What do you really despise? by this you are truly known."
--- Frank Herbert
-> *"Escape competition through authenticity."
--- Naval Ravikant*
-> *"To be honest speak without identity."
--- Naval Ravikant*
-> *"Inside every cynical person, there is a disappointed idealist."
--- George Carlin*
-> *"You're no under no obligation to be the same person you were 5 minutes ago."
--- Alan Watts*
+- Personal branding will kill you.
+Personal DOING will save everyone around you.
+People justify all kinds of mistakes to preserve the personal narratives they are invested in.
+Countries rewrite their histories, from the textbook up, to support how they see themselves now.
 -->

 > *"I'd rather be hated for who I am, than loved for who I am not."